Ephraim Amu: African influence

-Of Amu's compositions, "Yen Ara Asase Ni" has become a nationally acclaimed patriotic song that is performed at national functions.
+Amu's composition "Yen Ara Asase Ni" has become a Ghanaian patriotic song that is performed at national functions.

 From 1926, Amu was transferred on promotion to Presbyterian Mission Seminary at Akropong on the recommendation of the Synod Committee of the Eʋe Presbyteria Hame.
 At Akropong, he was seen in his actions and ideas as unorthodox.
 As a tutor in charge of gardening he requested students to use night soil to manure the college farm.
 The students found this unpleasant since it was a taboo for an educated man to carry human excreta.
 To prove that example was better than precept he would carry the excreta to the college farm himself ahead of the unwilling students.

 Dr. Ephraim Amu employed no one to sweep his rooms, wash his plates or run errands for him.
 No manual work was too menial or hard for him.
 He believed in using African cultural artefacts and good African technological and social inventions.

 He preferred the title Owura to "mister" as a prefix to his name.

 Dr Kɔku Ephraim Amu selected Twi names for the four new college dormitories that were completed in 1929.

 Upon request from Mr Ferguson, the Principal of Akropong Training college, Amu came out with a solfa and notation of the street song “Yaa Amponsa”, set to his own chaste words.
 His students enjoyed the new song, melody and the new words.
 The street ballad "Yaa Amponsa" had new clothes and was popular with great appeal and appreciation.